 I’d encourage anyone to spend some time there and to attempt the famous ‘Great Walk’ too.

-There are 9 ‘Great Walks’ on New Zealand and one of the best is known as The Abel Tasman Coastal Track.
+There are 9 ‘Great Walks’ on New Zealand and one of the most well known is The Abel Tasman Coastal Track.
+It's undoubtedly one of the best New Zealand South Island walks.

 According to the official website, the walk covers 51km and takes between 3-5 days; you can get there by driving 40 minutes North West from Nelson.